singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 ---

 We have  a traditional jigsaw puzzle.
 The puzzle is grid-like, with rows and columns.
 Each piece is located in a single  row and column and has four edges.
 Each edge comes in one  of three types:  inner, outer, and  flat.
-A corner piece, for example, will have two flat edges and  two other edges, whichcould be inner  or outer.
+A corner piece, for example, will have two flat edges and  two other edges, which could be inner  or outer.

 ![](media/07_6_1.JPG)